hansd/tooling-api-runner/README.md

 This project use the Gradle application plugin.
 To get going you need to execute first `./gradlew installDist`.
 After this you can use the runner: ./build/install/tooling-api-runner/bin/tooling-api-runner [PATH_TO_PROJECT_TO_BUILD] [TASKSNAMES TO BE EXECUTED] [NUMBER OF EXECUTIONS] [PARALLEL true/false] [GRADLE_DISTRIBUTION_TO_BE_USED]

-The last argument is option.
+The last argument is optional.
 If not specified it uses either the wrapper defined for the project you want to build.
-Or if not wrapper is defined in that project, it used the Gradle distribution installed on this machine.
+Or if no wrapper is defined in that project, it uses the Gradle distribution installed on this machine.